xcp-ng/xcp-ng-org/docs/guides/winpv-update.md

 Instead of blocking drivers, the policy will create events in the Windows event log every time a blocked driver is loaded.
 You should review the policy and make sure it's working as expected before enforcement.

-Look for Event 3076 in the Microsoft-Windows-CodeIntegrity/Operational log to look for blocked drivers.
+Look for **Event 3076** in the `Microsoft-Windows-CodeIntegrity/Operational` log to look for blocked drivers.
 Make sure that no unintended drivers were targeted by your policy.

 ![](../assets/img/winpv-update/wdac1.png)

 ### Enforcement

-Once you're ready to fully apply the policy, remove the Audit rule option and bump the rule version, followed by recompiling the policy:
+Once you're ready to fully apply the policy, remove the Audit rule option, bump the rule version and recompile the policy:

 ```
 Set-RuleOption -FilePath .\xsa468.xml -Option 3 -Delete